Ellipse

-In mathematics, an ellipse is a plane curve surrounding two focal points, such that for all points on the curve, the sum of the two distances to the focal points is a constant.
+In mathematics, an ellipse is a plane curve surrounding two focal points, such that for all points on the curve, the sum of both distances to the two focal points is a constant.
 It generalizes a circle, which is the special type of ellipse in which the two focal points are the same.
 The elongation of an ellipse is measured by its eccentricity $e$, a number ranging from $e = 0$ (the limiting case of a circle) to $e = 1$ (the limiting case of infinite elongation, no longer an ellipse but a parabola).

-An ellipse has a simple algebraic solution for its area, but only approximations for its perimeter (also known as circumference), for which integration is required to obtain an exact solution.
+An ellipse has a simple algebraic solution for its area, but for its perimeter (also known as circumference), integration is required to obtain an exact solution.

+The largest and smallest diameters of an ellipse, also known as its width and height, are typically denoted 2a and 2b.
+An ellipse has four extreme points: two vertices at the endpoints of the major axis and two co-vertices at the endpoints of the minor axis.